Heracleum sosnowskyi: Description

 Heracleum sosnowskyi is 3-5 m in height, with a straight, firm stem that can reach a diameter of 12 cm.
 The leaves are 50-60 cm long.
 The root is very firm, up to 30 cm diameter.
 The inflorescence is a big umbel found at the end of every stem.
-It blooms during July through September and produces thousands of seeds.
-They are easily distributed by the wind, but especially by the water.
+It blooms from July to September and produces thousands of seeds, which are easily distributed by wind, but especially by water.

-Sosnowsky's hogweed is a monocarpic perennial, that is, after a mature plant flowers and produces seed, the entire plant including the root will die.
+As Sosnowsky's hogweed is a monocarpic perennial species, the entire plant (including the root) dies after flowering and producing seed.

+Similar species

+Similarly tall invasive species include H. mantegazzianum and H. persicum.
+Similar, though much smaller, noninvasive species include H. sphondylium in Europe and H. maximum in North America.

+Additionally, wild parsnip, garden angelica and wild angelica may be similar.